You Don’t Have to Keep Suffering with Too Much Sweat! A Look at The Many Options for Treating Excessive Sweat

 Hyperhidrosis, or excessive sweating, affects up to 3% of Canadians, according to the Canadian Dermatology Association.

-The most widely used treatment for hyperhidrosis is antiperspirants like DRYSOL, the number one doctor recommended treatment for hyperhidrosis.
+The most widely used treatment for hyperhidrosis is antiperspirants like DRYSOL®, which passed the HRIPD test and met the criteria of The Canadian Dermatology Association’s Skin Health Program.
 This over-the-counter treatment is a convenient, non-invasive, affordable, and, most importantly, effective option for people suffering from excessive sweating.

 What Medications Are Available to Treat Hyperhidrosis